Finding your market niche is the first thing you have to do before you start promoting offers as an affiliate.

 Try not to go into a broad niche; find the one solution you can provide, so it can be your specialty.
 That will help you brand yourself as well.
 For example, don’t just go after “lose weight”.
 Instead, try to break it down – “how to lose weight after giving birth” or ” best exercises that burn fat.”

 - Find a niche that has a lot of products sold daily.

-- Easy to monetize (people in that niche have money to spend)
+- Easy to monetize (people in that market niche have money to spend)

 - Gets at least around 2-3000 searches monthly

 - Not too competitive

 You would be surprised by the tremendous amount of information you can come up with using a simple Google search.
 Check out eBay trends as well.
 See what people are searching for.
 Try to find the question your potential customers might be typing into their own search engines.
 See if there is an answer already or there is a gap you can get in with an information product, e-zine or program that can solve people’s problems.
 Try to ask yourself: is this a problem that people are so desperate to solve that they are ready to buy a solution?